-The Bertrand Report presented an original and bold project to reform the UN and adapt it to its new challenges.
-However, UN diplomats decided to ignore it.
+The Bertrand Report presented an original and bold plan to reform the UN and adapt it to its new challenges.
+However, the UN diplomats decided to ignore it.

-By the mid-1980s, the inability and unwillingness of the UN to meet United States demands for budget cuts and depolitization eventually compelled the Organization to consider once more the need to "reform the UN."
-In August 1985, the United States Congress approved the Kassebaum Amendment which called for a 20% cut in the United States contribution to the UN budget, unless a system of weighted voting for financial decision-making was introduced.
-In October 1985, the Sundquist Amendment was passed to deny United States contribution to the salary of Soviet bloc UN staff members, in protest of their having to relinquish part of their pay cheques to their own governments.
-In December 1985, the Gramm-Rudmann Act provided that if United States federal deficits were to be higher than those specified, starting in the 1986 fiscal year, funds were to be cut from most federal programs, including those concerning payments to the UN regular budget.
-The combination of these measures led to a reduction of about 50% in the United States contribution to the UN budget in 1986.
+By the mid-1980s, the inability and unwillingness of the UN to meet the demands of the United States for budget cuts and depoliticization eventually compelled the Organization to consider once more the need to 'reform the UN'.
+In August 1985, the US Congress approved the Kassebaum Amendment, which called for a 20 per cent cut in the US contribution to the UN budget, unless a system of weighted voting for financial decision-making was introduced.
+In October 1985 the Sundquist Amendment was passed to deny US contributions to the salary of Soviet bloc UN staff members, in protest at their having to relinquish part of their pay cheques to their own governments.
+In December 1985, the Gramm-Rudmann Act provided that if US federal deficits were to be higher than those specified, starting in the 1986 fiscal year, funds were to be cut from most federal programs, including those concerning payments to the UN regular budget.
+The combination of these measures led to a reduction of about 50 per cent in the US contribution to the UN budget in 1986.
 The large-scale restriction of American assessed payments precipitated the UN financial crisis.
-By the end of 1985, eighteen member states (including four of the five Permanent Members of the Security Council) had combined withholdings up to \$120 million.
+By the end of 1985, 18 member states (including four of the five Permanent Members of the Security Council) had combined withholdings up to \$120 million.
 Unpaid dues reached \$225 million in 1985.
-The UN's working capital fund of \$100 million was rapidly exhausted.13
+The UN's working capital fund of \$100 million was rapidly exhausted.12

 Following this new financial crisis, another group of experts (the Group of Eighteen) was established by the General Assembly in 1986.
-Its report was nothing more than a repetition of past proposals on coordination, planning, programming, and evaluation.
-For the first time, however, several abusive practices and problems of mismanagement were openly criticized, especially the unjustified proliferation of posts of Under-Secretary-General and Assistant Secretary-General, the inadequacy of qualifications of high-ranking civil servants, and the complex and fragmented structure of the Secretariat.
-The report recommended a reduction of the number of Under-Secretary-General and Assistant Secretary-General posts by 25% over a period of three years.
+Its report was nothing more than a repetition of past proposals on coordination, planning, programming, and evaluation.13 For the first time, however, several abusive practices and problems of mismanagement were openly criticized, especially the unjustified proliferation of posts at Under-Secretary-General and Assistant Secretary-General level, the inadequacy of qualifications of high-ranking civil servants, and the complex and fragmented structure of the Secretariat.
+The report recommended a reduction of the number of Under-Secretary-General and Assistant Secretary-General positions by 25 per cent over a period of three years.

 The Group of Eighteen could not reach an agreement regarding the creation of a mechanism aimed at controlling the UN budget.
-However, many of its experts advocated the creation of a Committee of Program and Budget which would give the major contributors the possibility of sizing the UN budget and advise the General Assembly on the content of UN's programs.
-This proposal did not meet the support of the Group's majority.
+However, many of its experts advocated the creation of a Committee of Program and Budget which would give the major contributors the possibility of sizing the UN budget and which could advise the General Assembly on the content of UN programs.
+This proposal did not meet with the support of the Group's majority.

-The General Assembly approved by Resolution 41/213 of December 19, 1986 (with a number of reservations) the recommendations of the Group of Eighteen regarding the structure of the Secretariat, staff reduction, personnel policy, inspection, coordination, etc. With regard to the budget, the General Assembly decided to request the Secretary-General to prepare a draft for the programmed budget one year in advance, and to give the existing Committee for Program and Coordination (CPC) the mandate to consider this draft.
-In response, the American Administration informed the UN Secretariat that it would recommend to Congress to reconsider its financial policy towards the UN.
+The General Assembly approved, by Resolution 41/213 of 19 December 1986 (with a number of reservations), the recommendations of the Group of Eighteen regarding issues such as the structure of the Secretariat, staff reduction, personnel policy, inspection and coordination.
+With regard to the budget, the General Assembly decided to request the Secretary-General to prepare a draft for the programmed budget one year in advance, and to give the existing Committee for Program and Coordination (CPC) the mandate to consider this draft.
+In response, the American administration informed the UN Secretariat that it would recommend to Congress that it reconsider its financial policy towards the UN.